Ensuring optimal edge system to edge system interoperability

-Launched in March 2010 as a part of the federal government’s Nationwide Health Information Network, the Direct Project was created to specify a simple, secure, scalable, standards-based way for participants to send authenticated, encrypted health information directly to known, trusted recipients over the Internet.
-This supports MIPS requirements—a set of standards and best practices adopted by the ONC to ensure health care providers implement electronic health records optimally.
-Direct supports health information flow, offering true interoperability.
+Launched in March 2013 as a part of the federal government’s Nationwide Health Information Network, the Direct Project was created to specify a simple, secure, scalable, standards-based way for participants to send authenticated, encrypted health information directly to known, trusted recipients over the Internet.
+Direct maintains health information flow, offering true interoperability.

 Direct supports Merit-based Incentive Payment System (MIPS) Promoting Interoperability requirements – a set of standards and best practices adopted by CMS to ensure health care providers implement optimal push interoperability.